March, the first month of the spring in

 March through

-September, with an average maximum UV index of 12, are months with the highest UV index in Belize City.
-A UV Index reading of 11, and higher, represents an extreme health hazard from exposure to the Sun's UV rays for the ordinary person.
+September, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index reading of 11, and higher, represents an excessive health risk from unprotected exposure to Sun's UV rays for ordinary individuals.

-Note: The daily maximum UV index of 12 in March interpret into the following advice:
+Note: In March, the average maximum UV index of 12 translates into the following recommendations: